tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

   * 'read' is the return of a value from memory, call of a function or substitution of a literal
   * 'update' is the reassignment operation of a mutable variable (:=)
   * 'delete' is the manual or automatic freeing of memeory, which is ommited in the syntax
-  * 'num' is the computation of a numerical operation
+  * 'numer' is the computation of a numerical operation
   * 'control' is program flow control
 * Also, in PLs:
-  * 'num' and 'read' constitute expressions which are to be evaluated
+  * 'numer' and 'read' constitute expressions which are to be evaluated
   * 'update' and 'control' constitute statements which are to be executed
 * The programming paradigms use different sets of operations:
   * imperative PLs use all of the five